|

 It's also a good way to keep your cat healthy, protect your furniture, and protect you and your family from getting scratched.

-Older cats can be trained to allow you to trim their claws, also.
+Older cats can also be trained to allow you to clip their claws.
 A treat for your cat comes in particularly handy if you are trying to teach an old cat new tricks.

-To keep your cat's claws from becoming too sharp, you should trim his claws about every two weeks.
+To keep your cat's claws from becoming too sharp, you should trim his or her claws about every two weeks.
 This is just a general guideline.
+You'll have to use your own judgment about when to take care of your kitty's grooming needs based on his or her individual needs (and yours).

-How often you trim will depend, in part, on how short you cut your cats claws.
+How often you trim will also depend, in part, on how short you cut the claws.

 Remember to give treats and talk soothingly.